zeripath/java-gitea-api/docs/RepositoryApi.md

 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
 Long id = 789L; // Long | id of the hook to test
-String ref = "ref_example"; // String | The name of the commit/branch/tag.
-Default the repository’s default branch (usually master) try {
+String ref = "ref_example"; // String | The name of the commit/branch/tag, indicates which commit will be loaded to the webhook payload. try {
     apiInstance.repoTestHook(owner, repo, id, ref);
 } catch (ApiException e) {